ansible-collections/community.internal_test_tools/tools/README.md

 ## Extra sanity test runner

-This is a small tool to run sanity tests similar to the [ansible-base-specific code-smell tests](https://github.com/ansible/ansible/tree/devel/test/sanity/code-smell) and the [code-smell tests integrated into `ansible-test sanity`](https://github.com/ansible/ansible/tree/devel/test/lib/ansible_test/_data/sanity/code-smell).
+This is a small tool to run sanity tests similar to the [ansible-core specific code-smell tests](https://github.com/ansible/ansible/tree/devel/test/sanity/code-smell) and the [code-smell tests integrated into `ansible-test sanity`](https://github.com/ansible/ansible/tree/devel/test/lib/ansible_test/_data/sanity/code-smell).

 It does not have useful features such as change detection, but it can be restricted to certain targets.
 The hope is that eventually, ansible-test will have a plugin infrastructure which allows it to run such tests itself.